 Through a Bluetooth connection to the phone, Ford Sync AppLink-equipped vehicles give drivers control of a wide range of Android apps using little more than the sound of their voice.
 At time of publication, there are seven apps that AppLink supports: Stitcher, NPR, Slacker, iHeartRadio, and Pandora for audio, and Scout and Sync Destinations for navigation.
 Simply say, "Sync, NPR News," and you'll be listening to "This American Life" before you know it.

 Hop into a fully loaded Toyota vehicle these days and you're likely to be greeted by the automaker's new Entune interface (or Enform, if you're in a Lexus).
-This system ties in to an Entune app that is installed on your Android phone, giving touch-screen access to apps such as iHeartRadio and Pandora for audio streaming, MovieTickets.com for browsing and purchasing movie tickets, OpenTable for making dining reservations, and Bing for online destination search.
+This system ties in to an Entune app that is installed on your Android phone, giving touch-screen access to apps such as iHeartRadio and Pandora for audio streaming, MovieTickets.com for browsing for and purchasing movie tickets, OpenTable for making dining reservations, and Bing for online destination search.

 Pandora Link is found in both AppLink and Entune/Enform as well as the newest Mazda Navigation system, General Motors' MyLink/IntelliLink, Scion's top-tier receiver, certain Hyundai Blue Link systems, and the 2013 Nissan Altima.
 Beware: although BMW, Mini, and Mercedes-Benz also offer Pandora integration, their versions are currently only compatible with the iPhone version of the app.